fidian/ansi/README.md

 * `--reset-attrib` - Reset all attributes
 * `--reset-foreground` - Reset the foreground to default
 * `--reset-background` - Reset the background to default
-* `--reset-all` - Reset all color-related settings
+* `--reset-color` - Reset all color-related settings

 Reporting